Blood and Bourbon

 The Kindred do an infinite number of unspeakable things in the name of that higher power.
 New Orleans is a city built on faith and houses numerous worshippers of two interrelated yet mutually exclusive religions.
 Catholic Kindred struggle to maintain the dominance and “purity” of their faith against a pagan religion that dares to usurp the Catholic saints into its pantheon of spirits.
 Vodouisants demand acceptance but must labor under the lash of a Prince who sees their very existence as anathema.
 Each faith is convinced that they are in the right, that God and the other powers of the divine are on their side.
 And each faith commits atrocities to maintain or advance their position, “knowing” full well that they will be forgiven.
 After all, if they were not intended to be violent predators, they wouldn’t have become vampires, would they?

 Because New Orleans is so heavily steeped in the traditions of two different religions, it’s entirely appropriate for characters to regularly face the ethical and moral quandaries of their faith.
 Are they prepared to preserve their faith by committing acts that fly in the face of that faith?
 Can they even reconcile their beliefs with the Requiem, their former faith with the state of undeath?
 (Just because many Kindred can doesn’t mean they all manage it.
-The process by which your players figure it out can make for a dramatic story all its own.)
+The process by which characters figure it out can make for a dramatic story all its own.)
 Are they so confident in their own faith that they’re willing to declare someone else an enemy for holding differing beliefs?
 So much of New Orleans’ Kindred conflict is the result of opposed religious dogmas.
 Even those vampires who wish to stay out of such partisan struggles may find themselves drawn in against their wills.

 The Ravages of Age